tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 `/broadcast_tx_sync` or `/broadcast_tx_commit` and waits for the response before proceeding, it will deadlock.
-Executing `broadcast_tx` calls involves acquiring the mempool lock that Tendermint holds during the `Commit` call. possible.
+Executing `broadcast_tx` calls involves acquiring the mempool lock that Tendermint holds during the `Commit` call.
 If you make the call to the `broadcast_tx` endpoints concurrently, that's not a problem, it just can't be part of the sequential logic of the `Commit` function.